-The Nova KBM Group monitors counterparty credit risk exposure using the mark-to-market method, in accordance with Article 274 of the Regulation.
+The Nova KBM monitors counterparty credit risk exposure using the mark-to-market method, in accordance with Article 274 of the Regulation on individual, sub-consolidated and highest consolidation level.
 The replacement cost is the sum of current and potential future exposures.